NURS FPX 9100 Assessment 5 Virtual Check-in 2

 Conclusion

 Virtual check-in demonstrated the evolution of the project within the hospital environment.
-From the discussions it was evident that EHR based alerts enhance attendance which is crucial in the new agenda of vaccinating 27 percent of the population.
+The discussions showed that EHR-based alerts enhance attendance, which is crucial in the new agenda of vaccinating 27 percent of the population.
+Positive feedback could be made via peers, mainly on the content, wording, and charter proof.

-The positive feedback could be made via peers, mainly on the content, wording and proof of the charter.
-To avoid confusion the teacher’s direction and constant help brings the plan the direction and the growth it requires.
+To avoid confusion, the teacher’s direction and constant help bring the plan the direction and the growth it requires.
 It also ensures that learning is mutual or shared and extremely constructive.
+Explore our sample NURS FPX 9100 Assessment 6 Project Charter for complete information about this class.

 References

 Chapman, L., Kelly, M., Raymond Simon Piggott, Carr, B., Courtney, G., McDonagh, R., O’Connell, B., Bannan, C., Cunningham, C., & Briggs, R. (2023).
 An electronic medical record reminder is independently associated with improved opportunistic influenza vaccination rates for older inpatients.
-Journal of the Royal College of Physicians of Edinburgh/˜the œJournal of the Royal College of Physicians of Edinburgh, 53(3), 169–172.
+Journal of the Royal College of Physicians of Edinburgh/the Royal College of Physicians of Edinburgh53(3), 169–172.

 https://doi.org/10.1177/14782715231187763

 Wijesundara, J. G., Ito Fukunaga, M., Ogarek, J., Barton, B., Fisher, L., Preusse, P., Sundaresan, D., Garber, L., Mazor, K. M., & Cutrona, S. L. (2020).
-Electronic health record portal messages and interactive voice response calls to improve rates of early season influenza vaccination: Randomized controlled trial.
-Journal of Medical Internet Research, 22(9), e16373.
+Electronic health record portal messages and interactive voice response calls to improve early season influenza vaccination rates: Randomized controlled trial.
+Journal of Medical Internet Research22(9), e16373.

 https://doi.org/10.2196/16373